luongdang1/ASR-in-Smart-Home/README.md

 ![image](https://github.com/user-attachments/assets/c172e7f2-f414-4de3-88b9-26d1bb97e461)

 For more details on the SmartHome-ASR model's architecture and operation refer to the [documentation](https://deepspeech.readthedocs.io/en/v0.6.1/DeepSpeech.html0) [3].
 Additionally, a related paper can be found here [in here](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10966154) [4]

+To utilize the pre-trained model, you can use [best_model.weights.h5] and the TFLite format [model.tflite] for efficient deployment.
 # Dataset
 [Author: Tommy NgX](https://www.kaggle.com/tommyngx)